programming-notes/recent-tweets-command-line-challenge/README.md

 ## Learning Competencies

+* Use Net::HTTP to read data from a third-party API
+* Use Authorization header to authenticate using OAuth
 * Use the MVC pattern in web applications with proper allocation of code and responsibilities to each layer
-* Use Net::HTTP to connect to a third-party API
-* Use Authorization header to authenticate using OAuth

 ## Summary